Patricia Aronson, PhD, ATC, LPTA

 - AS in Physical Therapy Assistant Program, College of Health Science, 1996

 - MEd in Sports Medicine, University of Virginia, 1982

 - BS in Physical Education with an emphasis in Athletic Training, Canisius College, 1981

-Currently, I have teaching responsibility for Therapeutic Modalities, Lower Extremity Assessment, Therapeutic Exercise, Administration of AT Programs, and Kinesiology in the OPT program.
+Currently, I have teaching responsibility for Therapeutic Interventions I and II, Examination I & Lab, Administration of AT Programs..
 Other courses that I have taught in the past at LC include: Advanced Athletic Training, Injury Evaluation and Assessment, Introduction to Athletic Training, Introduction Practicum in Athletic Training, Exercise Physiology, and Nutrition.

 I grew up in a small town in western New York but found heaven in Virginia while attending the University of Virginia.
 I live in a small house on top of a hill overlooking the James River.
-I am happiest when I am hiking in the mountains with my dog, Mitchell, or rowing my boat on the river.
+I am happiest when I am hiking in the mountains or rowing my boat on the river.